DevComPsy/cpm/docs/tutorials/getting-started.md

 ## Troubleshooting

-If you encounter any issues while using [Project Name], refer to the [Troubleshooting Guide](troubleshooting.md) for solutions to common problems.
+If you encounter any issues while using `cpm`, refer to the [Troubleshooting Guide](troubleshooting.md) for way to get help or report issues.

 ## Resources